-Sometimes, resetting all settings is helpful in fixing the iPhone stuck on update requested issue more or less.
+Sometimes, resetting all settings is helpful in fixing iOS 17 or iOS 16.3.1 update requested more or less.
 To do this, go to Settings > General > Reset > Reset Network Settings.
 The iPhone may ask you to confirm the action and enter your password.
 Then, re-tap the Reset Network Settings.

 Way 7: Use iTunes to update iPhone

-When the iPhone stuck on update requested issue occurs, you can also use iTunes on your computer to complete upgrading the device.
+When the update requested issue occurs, you can also use iTunes on your computer to complete upgrading the device.
 To do this correctly, refer to the following steps.

 Step 1: Use a USB to connect the device to the computer.
 Then, open iTunes or Finder.